-The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the parent company's website.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information of the Company included on the parent company's website.

 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.